strawlab/triggerbox/README.md

     sudo apt-get install arduino-mk

-Make the firmware and upload it onto your Arduino device:
+Make the firmware and upload it onto your Arduino device.
+With Arduino Nano:

+    # Do this if you are using an Arduino Nano
+    cd firmware/triggerbox
+    ln -s Makefile.nano Makefile
+    make upload

+With Arduino Uno:

-    make -f Makefile.nano upload # <- Do this for Arduino Nano make -f Makefile.uno upload # <- Do this for Arduino Uno
+    # Do this if you are using an Arduino Uno
+    cd firmware/triggerbox
+    ln -s Makefile.uno Makefile
+    make upload

 ## Device setup